About the course

 Degree in any subject, 2:1 or better.

-(In certain circumstances a 2:2 may be accepted.
-Please enquire for more information.)
+Please note - in certain circumstances a 2:2 may be accepted.

 Warrington Teaching School Alliance seek applications from passionate and dedicated candidates, those who are motivated by seeing children progress and receiving the best educational opportunities possible and want to be a part of that journey for children.